dkorunic/axfr2hosts/README.md

 ### CNAME handling

 However the tool by default follows CNAMEs even if they are out-of-zone and resolves to one or more IP addresses if possible and lists all of them.
-That behaviour can be changed with `-greedy_cname=false` option.
+That behaviour can be changed with `-greedy_cname=false` flag.

 ### Wildcard handling

-Also, by default tool lists wildcard (DNS labels containing `*`) like they are ordinary labels and that can be changed with `-ignore_star=true` option, which simply skips over those records.
+Also, by default tool lists wildcard (DNS labels containing `*`) like they are ordinary labels and that can be changed with `-ignore_star=true` flag, which simply skips over those records.

 ### Filter results by CIDR

-Finally if there is a need to list only a subset of records matching one or more CIDR ranges, option `-cidr_list` can be used.
+Finally if there is a need to list only a subset of records matching one or more CIDR ranges, `-cidr_list` flag can be used.

 ### Many zones transfer